nmeum/depp/README.md

 ## Motivation

-Dynamic git repository viewers like [cgit][cgit website] or [gitweb][gitweb website] inherit the generael disadvantages of dynamic web applications.
-For this reason, static page generators for git (e.g.
-[git-arr][git-arr website] or [stagit][stagit website]) emerged
+Dynamic git repository viewers like [cgit][cgit website] or [gitweb][gitweb website] inherit the general disadvantages of dynamic web applications (resource consumption, security concern, …).
+For this reason, static page generators for git (e.g. [git-arr][git-arr website] or [stagit][stagit website]) emerged recently.
-recently.
 However, these page generators are usual not compatible with large repository as they generate lots of HTML files (e.g. one for each commit).

 Contrary to existing static page generator approaches, this software does not strive to be a fully featured git browser for the web.
 Instead,